JosephRRR/JosephRRR/README.md

 -
 -   👋 Hi, I’m @JosephRRR
 - 👨‍💻 Just a young lad diving into the worlding of coding!
-- 🎥 I LOVE the movie RRR with a passion.
+- 🎥 I love the movie RRR with a passion.
 Don't judge.
 - 🌱 I’m currently learning in Django and HTML

 <!---